TM312/mllrs.io/content/articles/aws-transcribe.md

     In order to create an S3 bucket, we log into the AWS Management Console and select **S3** in the **Service** menu.
 Here, we click on **Create bucket**.

-    <dynamic-image filename='AWSS3.png' article-slug='aws-transcribe' alt='S3 Management Console'></dynamic-image>

-    <small>The S3 Management Console menue where we can create a bucket for our video files.</small>
+    <dynamic-image filename='AWSS3.png' article-slug='aws-transcribe' alt='S3 Management Console'>The **S3 Management Console** menu where we can create a bucket for our video files.</dynamic-image>

     For our training purposes we simply call this bucket *'demo-s3-input-video'* and select the region in which the bucket will be created.
 We can proceed by making adjustments in the rest of the configuration but for our testing purposes the default settings are fine.